Netflix/dispatch/docs/user-guide/administration/contacts.md

 ## Team

 Like `Individuals`, there are often groups of individuals (teams) that need to be engaged and/or notified during an incident.
-With teams, Dispatch manages those groups \(typically, team distribution lists\), allowing Dispatch to handle keeping those folks up-to-date.
+With teams, Dispatch manages those groups \(typically, team distribution lists\) providing a centralized datastore for that contact data.

 To create a new team contact navigate to: `Dispatch > Teams > New`